frandreoli/atoms_optical_response/README.md

 <a id="Andreoli2021">[1]</a>
-Andreoli F, Gullans MJ, High AA, Browaeys A, Chang DE.
-*Maximum Refractive Index of an Atomic Medium.*
-[Physical Review X 11, 011026](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.11.011026) (2021)
+Andreoli F, Gullans MJ, High AA, Browaeys A, Chang DE, *Maximum Refractive Index of an Atomic Medium*, [Physical Review X 11, 011026](https://journals.aps.org/prx/abstract/10.1103/PhysRevX.11.011026) (2021)

  <a id="Andreoli2023a">[2]</a>
-Andreoli F, Windt B, Grava S, Anolina GM, Gullans MJ, High AA, Chang DE.
-*The maximum refractive index of an atomic crystal -- from quantum optics to quantum chemistry.*
-In preparation (2023)
+Andreoli F, Windt B, Grava S, Anolina GM, Gullans MJ, High AA, Chang DE, *The maximum refractive index of an atomic crystal -- from quantum optics to quantum chemistry*, In preparation (2023)

 <a id="Andreoli2023b">[3]</a>
-Andreoli F, High AA, Chang DE.
+Andreoli F, High AA, Chang DE,
-*Metalens formed by structured, sub-wavelength atomic arrays.*
-In preparation (2023)
+*Metalens formed by structured, sub-wavelength atomic arrays*, In preparation (2023)